Adrien Broquet

 My scientific interest encompasses various aspects of planetary geophysics and is fueled by data collected from space missions.
 More specifically, I enjoy studying and modeling large-scale physical processes to unveil the volcanic, tectonic, and geodynamic history of planetary bodies.

 I got my Ph.D. in Planetary Geophysics in 2020 at the Observatoire de la Côte d’Azur in Nice, France, working with Mark Wieczorek.
 I then moved to the Lunar and Planetary Laboratory, University of Arizona, Tucson, USA, for a 3 years postdoc with Jeff Andrews-Hanna.
-I am currently a Humboldt Fellow working at the German Aerospace Center in Berlin, Germany.
+I was a Humboldt Fellow at the German Aerospace Center in Berlin from 2024 to 2026.

 I have developed several open-source software packages for geophysics, for gravity and deformation calculations (DSP, Py_Admittance), but also yield strength envelope and heat flow modeling (TeHF).